 Blog tags help you rank; tags are both searchable and indexable.
 Each tag you create also creates a website page for that tag.
 Moreover, it’s fully dynamic and updates new content associated with the unique tag.

-What is cool about tags is that the website page displayed is actually a unique URL.
+What is cool about tags is that the website page displayed is a unique URL.
 Furthermore, all blogs are tagged with the name SEO title width and stored in one place.

 There isn’t an answer to how many tags you should create for each blog post.
 It all depends on the blog post length and what is being written about.
 Use your best judgment.